kingmercian/ESPHomePCPowerControlHomeAssistant/README.md

   * Sends API requests to toggle power/force shutdown
   * Shows connection status to ESP and also PC power status
 * Hardware
   * Changed Transistor from BC547 to S9014 as it's what I had on hand
- * Changed monitored reset pin on motherboard header to an addressable LED header as my motherboard (AsRock H570) put out a consistent 3.3v regardless of power status
+  * Changed monitored reset pin on motherboard header to an addressable LED header as my motherboard (AsRock H570) put out a consistent 3.3v on reset pin regardless of power status

 Motherboard: